tawman/PetaPocoPivot/README.markdown

 Alternatively, Open the PetaPocoPivot.sln Solution in Visual Studio 2010 and explore.

-The sample database file provided was created with SQL Server 2008 R2.
-The SQL needed to create the table and populate the sample data is provided in the src/database directory.

 Thanks
 ------
 This software is Open Source and check the LICENSE.txt file for more details.